Stage 1: Milngavie to Drymen

 What are the midges like?

-Midges are small biting insects (much like north American gnats) which are prevalent in the summer months.
-They are particularly bad on still, overcast days but do not bother you if you are moving, the wind is blowing, sun is shining, it’s raining, or you are inside so as long as you carry repellent for the odd occasion you may need it they shouldn’t have any impact on your experience.
+Midges are small biting insects (much like North American gnats) that are prevalent in the summer months.
+They are particularly bad on still, overcast days but do not bother you if you are moving, the wind is blowing, sun is shining, it’s raining, or you are inside.
+We recommend carrying insect repellent, and bite cream, for the odd occasion you may need it, this way they shouldn’t have any impact on your experience.

 Am I able to take my dog?

-Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets and several sections of the way are closed to dogs as they are permissive paths through farm land.
+Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets and several sections of the way are closed to dogs as they are permissive paths through farmland.